unicode-org/message-format-wg/docs/consensus_decisions.md

 One of the drawbacks of message references is that referenced messages effectively have a public API (names of parameters, variables, variants, etc.) which must be consistent across all callsites.
 This leads us to consensus 2.

-## 2: Allow parameters passed with message references to the message being referenced and validate it.
+## 2: Allow message references to include parameters in a form that enables their validation.

 **Discussion:**
 The variables/fields passed should not be completely untyped and unchecked.